KaeruCT/kaeruct.github.io/stories/about.md

 .. description:
 -->

-I'm a software developer, GNU / Linux geek, and free software enthusiast.
+I'm a software developer, passionate about the web, frontend technologies, and the open source ecosystem.

 This is my personal blog.
 I try to post things relevant to programming, but sometimes I might post about something else, such as music, videogames, or myself.